C2-GaMe: Classification of Cluster Galaxy Membership with Machine Learning: Simulation Data

-The mock galaxy catalog is constructed using the UniverseMachine \citep{Behroozi19}, in which galaxies are pasted onto halos and subhalos such that the statistical properties of the resulting galaxy properties match observational data across cosmic times.
+The mock galaxy catalog is constructed using the UniverseMachine \citep{Behroozi19}, in which galaxies are pasted onto halos and subhalos such that the low-order statistical properties of the resulting galaxy properties match observational data across cosmic times.
 The in-situ star formation rate is parameterized as a function of halo mass, halo assembly history, and redshift.
-The stellar mass of the halo is computed by integrating the star formation rates over the merger history of the halo.
-The mock catalog reproduces the following observational data across a broad range of redshifts ($0<z<10$): (i) stellar mass functions; (ii) cosmic star-formation rates and specific star-formation rates; (iii) quenched fractions; (iv) correlation functions for all, quenched, and star-forming galaxies; and (v) measurements of the environmental dependence of central galaxy quenching, using an isolation criteria to identify centrals and a counts-in-cylinders-based quantification of $\sim5$~Mpc density.
-Orphan galaxies are necessary to correct for artificially disrupted subhalos in the simulations and are added by extrapolating the positions and velocities of disrupted subhalos \citep{jiang_vdB14}.
+We compute the stellar mass of the halo by integrating the star formation rates over the merger history of the halo.
+The mock catalog reproduces the following observational data across a broad range of redshifts ($0<z<10$): (i) stellar mass functions; (ii) cosmic star-formation rates and specific star-formation rates; (iii) quenched fractions\footnote{fractions of galaxies that are not star forming, usually with specific star formation rate less than $\approx10^{-11}M_{\odot}$.
+Exact cutoff is defined in \citet{Behroozi19}.}; (iv) correlation functions for all, quenched, and star-forming galaxies; and (v) measurements of the environmental dependence of central galaxy quenching, using isolation criteria to identify centrals and a counts-in-cylinders-based quantification of $\sim5$~Mpc density.
+Orphan galaxies are necessary to correct artificially disrupted subhalos in the simulations and are added by extrapolating the positions and velocities of disrupted subhalos \citep{jiang_vdB14}.